dd-harp/exDE/README.md

 For information about how to contribute to the development of exDE, please read our article on how to contribute at `vignette("Contributing")`!

-## Modular Dynamics
+## Model building in exDE

-Models for malaria transmission dynamics are naturally modular, structured by vector life stage, host population strata, and by the spatial locations (patches) at which transmission occurs (see figure below).
+Models for mosquito borne pathogen transmission systems are naturally modular, structured by vector life stage, host population strata, and by the spatial locations (patches) at which transmission occurs (see figure below).